5 ways to improve your influencer marketing

 At first, the influencer marketing field might seem daunting, but do not be afraid.
 With increasing competitors using the pay per click channels, the demand of influencer marketing will only rise.
 This means it is high time to get used to it.

-If you select the right influencers for the job, you will have a pain free campaign.
+If you select the right influencers for the job, you will have a pain free campaign with a high return of investment.
 The rest can be improved further by data driven actions and focusing on always on relationships with influencers you love to work with.